sarahaime/stock-quote-api/README.md

  - The authenticated routes use a bearer token
  - API service is running by default on port 3001
  - Stock service is running by default on port 3002
- - .env file contains connections string
+ - api-service/.env file should contains connections string (please see api-service/.env-example file)
- - Everiting mark with a ✅ is done, except the OpenApi documentation and integration tests, they are partially done because of the time
- - Integration test are is partially done because of the time
- - Docker is missing because of the time